 NOTE: don't solder the single row of header to the pins on the bottom edge of Explorer pHAT, as we'll be soldering our LED lights straight into these holes.

-We're going to solder the Zero LiPo on top of the extra pins protruding through the top of the Explorer pHAT that we just soldered.
-It's important to note that the Zero LiPo should be soldered onto the first 8 pins of the header.
+We're going to solder the LiPo SHIM on top of the extra pins protruding through the top of the Explorer pHAT that we just soldered.
+It's important to note that the LiPo SHIM should be soldered onto the first 8 pins of the header.
 These will be the leftmost 8 pins if you're holding the Explorer pHAT so that you can read the Explorer text on top of the board.

 These instructions will apply to the IKEA SÄRDAL LED lights, but they should be work for similar battery-powered LED light strings.